bordedelcielo/more-words/README.md

 A Flask website for managing word definitions.

-Hosted on Heroku here: https://more-words.herokuapp.com/
+Hosted on Glitch here: https://cream-dust-beanie.glitch.me/